 Spinning is one of the most intense and strenuous group exercise classes you can take part in.

 For some, spinning is all about the atmosphere and getting a great workout done in a short period of time, but for others, it’s all about burning calories.
-So, how many calories are burned in a spinning class?
+So, how many calories does a spinning class burn?

-It’s going to depend on a few factors, but don’t worry, in the article below I will be giving you a very good idea of just what you can achieve.
+It’s going to depend on a few factors, but don’t worry, in the article below I will give you a very good idea of just what you can achieve.

 You’ve probably heard amazing things about what spinning classes are, and the incredible results people have got in just a few months of sessions.